southworks/SOUTHWORKS-azure-pipelines-tasks/Tasks/ApiCompat/readme.md

+This is an Azure Pipelines encapsulation of the ApiCompat tool.
+To get the lastest version of this tool please visit [dotnet/arcade](https://github.com/dotnet/arcade/tree/master/src/Microsoft.DotNet.ApiCompat) repo.
+We do not own the original tool, we just created this task to have an easy way to use it on Azure Pipelines.

 # ApiCompat task

 API Compat tool compares two sets of assemblies and determines if the implementation has incompatibilities with the contract.